Free shore access

 This spot have a free shore access: you can go snorkeling there freely and without having to book a tour or pay an entrance fee.

-Surrounded by the two main sandy beaches of Benidorm, Cala Mal Pas is one of the famous seaside resort’s best kept secrets.
+Surrounded by the two main sandy beaches of Benidorm, Cala Mal Pas is one of the famous seaside resort’s best-kept secrets.
 This small cove nestled at the foot of the old town’s cliffs boasts a fantastic underwater world, where sargo, wrasse, seabream and damselfish abound.
-The snorkeling area is quite small (most of the underwater life gather along the 60 meters-long rocky shore) but definitely worth a visit if you are staying in the “New York of the Mediterranean”.
+The snorkeling area is quite small (most of the underwater life gathers along the 60 meters-long rocky shore) but definitely worth a visit if you are staying in the “New York of the Mediterranean”.

 Cala Mal Pas is located at the foot of the old town of Benidorm, between Playa Levante Beach and Playa de Poniente, the most famous stretches of sand in the seaside resort.
 On foot, you can walk to Cala Mal Pas from Playa de Poniente (follow the promenade to the end; the spot is located just behind the small port).